Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 - Identifies and summarizes the research records and evidence reviewed and identifies any evidence taken into custody but not reviewed; and

-- Includes a statement of findings and recommendations to the Provost for each Allegation identified during the investigation.[i]
+- Includes a statement of findings and recommendations to the Vice Provost for Research for each Allegation identified during the investigation.[i]
 Each statement of findings must: (1) identify whether the research misconduct was falsification, fabrication, or plagiarism, and whether it was committed intentionally, knowingly, or recklessly; (2) summarize the facts and the analysis that support the conclusion and consider the merits of any reasonable explanation by the Respondent, including any effort by Respondent to establish by a preponderance of the evidence that he or she did not engage in Research Misconduct because of honest error or a difference of opinion; (3) identify the specific PHS support; (4) identify whether any publications need correction or retraction; (5) identify the person(s) responsible for the misconduct; and (6) list any current support or known applications or proposals for support that the respondent has pending with non-PHS federal agencies.[ii]

 2. Notification of Respondent and Opportunity to Comment